 Whiteford, M., 2010.
 Homelessness and citizenship: exploring the meaning and negotiation of place, space and geography for rough sleepers.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: